Summary

 This top is clear.
 It has no Anti reflective film.

 A clear pulpit top acts like a mirror and reflects stage lighting onto a back wall or screen.
 AR film is particularly important if you have a projector screen behind the preacher (most churches do).
-Click here for more information on anti reflective film.

 This is a good size if you need to move the pulpit around a lot thought doorways (a regular doorway is only 80cm wide so you need to be careful if the pulpit is 70cm wide)